Amazon patents a drone that delivers a charge to power up EVs on the go

 There’s a lot that seems crazy about this patent, however – including the fact that drones themselves require a lot of tricky power management to get even limited flight times with lightweight cargo on board.
 Keeping themselves charged and within range of vehicles in need of a top-up might be the most challenging aspect of the idea overall, in fact.

 It’s not the only hurdle in terms of making this thing real, either; the patent also describes a rooftop docking station that the drone can land on to stay connected with the vehicle and provide power on an ongoing basis while it continues along its route.
-That means either aftermarket modifications, or buy-in from automakers, will be required to make it happen, too.
+That means either aftermarket modifications or buy-in from automakers will be required to make it happen, too.

 At the moment, it’s not a super realistic concept, in other words.
 But it has potential, especially if we get to a future where EVs are commonplace, as are drone delivery services (something Amazon definitely is interested in making happen).